 Full-time student status is defined as 12 credit hours per semester.
 A typical academic load for many programs is 15-16 credit hours per semester; the maximum academic load is generally 18 credit hours.
-Ordinarily, only a student with a grade point average of 3.00 or better of full-time work is allowed to carry more than the maximum load.
+Students wanting to take 19-20 credits will work with their advisors for approval.
+While working with an advisor, only a student with a grade point average of 2.8 or better of full-time work is allowed to carry more than the maximum load.
+A maximum of 12 credits will be approved in an 8-week timeframe.
+Students wanting to take a total of 21 credits or more need Director of Advising approval.
 A student not qualifying may petition the District Director of Academic Advising or designee for permission to carry an overload.